General

 But whereunto shall I liken this generation?
 It is like unto children sitting in the markets, and calling unto their fellows, The New International Version translates the passage as: “To what can I compare this generation?

-READ ALSO: What are chips called in the USA?
+READ ALSO: What are the services offered by packers and movers?

 Where is the Golden Rule in the Bible?